emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI is good, shows results as you type, has own API. ✔️
 1. Most hosts have subtitles built in. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watchlists, favorites and continue watching, but they can't be synced across devices. ⚠️
+1. Site has watch lists, favorites and continue watching, but they can't be synced across devices. ⚠️
 1. Site has AI recommendations, decent sorting, and franchise collections. ✔️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️